bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 38% of people will stop engaging with a website if the content/layout is unattractive (see source - pdf file), 2 out of every 3 minutes spent on the Web are via a mobile device (see source)

-# Module 5: Designing your Web site for your audience   5.1 Introduction
+### Module 5: Designing your Web site for your audience   5.1 Introduction

-# CSS best practices

-CSS best practices
+## CSS best practices

 You will find below an excerpt of CSS best practices (see the full slide set) that were written by  Elika J. Etemad (also known as fantasai).
 Elika is an expert on the W3C CSS Working Group (since 2004!) and a longtime contributor to the Mozilla Project.
 In addition to editing many of the CSS3 specifications, she’s worked on layout engine testing and development for Gecko and managing the CSS test suites at W3C.

-Executive summary
+### Executive summary

 Logical source order:
 The order of the HTML content should make sense even without the CSS: for accessibility, mobile optimization, device adaptability, and long-term maintainability.

 Liquid layouts and relativity:
 Use smart relative sizing: to optimize layouts while minimizing media query code forks.

 Media queries:
 Adapt to screen size changes; get font size adaptation free by using ems.

 Prevent zombie code:
 Dead code may come alive as CSS changes.
 Delete it before it does, and ruins your layout.
 Keep the Web open!